zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{69} \bar{\mu} = ||\mu_t(\lambda)||\_{\infty}. $$

-Note that it has to be a scalar since it is used for importance sampling.
+Note that it has to be a scalar since it will be used for importance sampling.

-Both the derivation and the proof of the null-scattering integral are long and complicated, so I will only present the [final result](https://dl.acm.org/citation.cfm?id=3073665), which is
+Both the derivation and the proof of correctness of the null-scattering integral are rather long and complicated, so I will only present the [final result](https://dl.acm.org/citation.cfm?id=3073665), which is

 $$ \tag{70} \bm{L}(\bm{x}, \bm{v})
     = \int\_{0}^{t\_{max}} \bar{\mu}(\bm{x}, \bm{v}, s) \bar{T}(\bm{x}, \bm{v}, s) \bm{L_i}(\bm{x} + s \bm{v}, \bm{v}) ds,
 $$

 where \\(\bar{T}\\) is transmittance evaluated using the majorant (rather than attenuation) coefficient.
-Note that the majorant coefficient doesn't actually have to be a constant - it can be any analytic function (e.g. varying with height) serving as an upper bound for the attenuation coefficient.
+Note that the majorant coefficient doesn't actually have to be a constant - it can be any analytic function (e.g. varying with height) serving as the upper bound for the attenuation coefficient.

 The incoming radiance term \\(\bm{L_i}\\) is defined as